blockdeep/libro/src/README.md

 Each issue is presented with:

 - **Description**: An overview of the issue and its potential impact.
-- **Why It Should Not Be Done**: Examples illustrating the risks or inefficiencies of poor implementation.
+- **What should not be done**: Examples illustrating the risks or inefficiencies of poor implementation.
 - **What Can Be Done Instead**: Suggested best practices, often with code snippets, to guide proper implementation.

 ## How to Use This Guide